-For information about political events, the most popular source was public television, followed by daily newspapers and the internet in general.
+For information about political events, the most popular source in 2020 was public television, followed by daily newspapers and the internet in general.
 The majority of the German population did not use Facebook or Twitter for this purpose.

 Where did German media consumers come across fake news?
 As of 2017, Facebook was cited as the main source, followed by Twitter and forums.
 Consumers most often identified fake news based on respective reports in the media, by checking the facts or information presented, and also following hints from other users or friends.
 The topic areas in which false information was most often claimed to be noticed were refugees and immigration, the last U.S. presidential election campaign and politicians both in Germany and Europe.